Section 125 Flexible Spending Plan

 Here is an example of how the health reimbursement account works:

 - You make an annual election into the flexible spending account of $600 dollars and make your first month’s contribution of $50 in January.

 - In January, you incur doctor and laboratory costs of $200.
 These amounts will be processed as a health claim and applied to your deductible, making the $200 your out-of-pocket responsibility.

 - In February, you file a flexible spending claim for the $200 and use the reimbursement to pay the health care providers.
 By the end of February, you have had only $100 deducted from your paycheck ($50 contributions in January and February), but you have already received $200 in reimbursement, using the plan as a means to help budget your health care expenses.

 A brochure containing information about the BESTflex flexible spending accounts is linked here.
 The brochure illustrates the tax-saving advantage of the plan.
 Information about eligible expenses can be found here.
 The employee worksheet will help you estimate the expenses for you, your spouse, and eligible dependents.
 You can access additional information and enroll on-line at www.ebcflex.com.

-Effective January 1, 2013 the maximum contribution is $2,500 per calendar year for eligible health-related expenses (expenses not reimbursed by health, dental or vision insurance).
+The maximum contribution is $2,550 per calendar year for eligible health-related expenses (expenses not reimbursed by health, dental or vision insurance).